CreoverseTeam/CreoversePublic/readme.md

 Upload custom avatars.

 ### Gamemodes
-Define the rules of your game. killing hordes of zombies, flight simulation, Building contraptions, or playing Prop Hunt.
+Define the rules of your game.
+Killing hordes of zombies, flight simulation, Building contraptions, or playing Prop Hunt.

 ### Packages (mods)
 A package contains functionality and/or content to expand the game with.
 Servers have control over what packages are loaded per game instance, the gamemode, and world.